vishank94/donation-analytics/README.md

 # Dependencies
 Python libraries:
-math
+math,
-pandas
+pandas,
-heapq
+heapq,
 datetime

-#Running the Code
+# Running the Code
 1. Python file donation-analytics.py needs to be run.
 2. The input and output files' path is defined in donation_analysis() and main() methods.
 3. The repository directory structure given below must be maintained for the code to run successfully.